Vepesid (Etoposide)

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

-Etoposide injection may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: swelling, pain, redness, or burning at the injection site nausea vomiting sores in the mouth and throat stomach pain diarrhea constipation loss of appetite or weight unusual tiredness or weakness pale skin fainting dizziness hair loss pain, burning, or tingling in the hands or feet eye pain Some side effects can be serious.
-If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: rash hives itching difficulty breathing or swallowing fast, irregular, or pounding heartbeat seizures yellowing of the skin or eyes Etoposide may increase the risk that you will develop other cancers.
+Etoposide may cause side effects.
+Tell your doctor if any of these symptoms are severe or do not go away: nausea vomiting sores in the mouth and throat stomach pain diarrhea constipation loss of appetite or weight unusual tiredness or weakness pale skin fainting dizziness hair loss pain, burning, or tingling in the hands or feet eye pain vision problems Some side effects can be serious.
+If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, stop taking etoposide and call your doctor immediately or get emergency medical treatment: rash hives itching difficulty breathing or swallowing fast, irregular, or pounding heartbeat seizures yellowing of the skin or eyes Etopside may increase the risk that you will develop other cancers.
 Talk to your doctor about the risks of taking this medication.
 Etoposide may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.
 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 Keep this medication in the container it came in, in the refrigerator, tightly closed, and out of reach of children.
 Do not freeze.
 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.